 Quality installation and maintenance sensitivity studies in heat pumps

-A recent report from the TCP on Heat Pumping Technologies (HPT TCP) investigates heat pump faults commonly found in operating equipment, and assesses the relative capacity and efficiency degradations caused by these faults.
+A recent report from the HPT TCP investigates heat pump faults commonly found in operating equipment, and assesses the relative capacity and efficiency degradations caused by these faults.
 The resultant effort is aimed at positioning stakeholders to better understand how installation and maintenance practices affect heat pump performance.
 Download here.